apache/fury-site/docs/guide/java/android-support.md

 Android Fory JSON requires a retained no-argument constructor for an ordinary mutable class; it may be non-public when Android reflection can make it accessible. `JsonCreator` constructor-backed classes follow the normal creator rules instead.
 Retain every field and method used for reflection, or use an application codec when a model cannot satisfy those requirements.

-Fory JSON Record mapping is not supported on Android.
+Android-desugared Records require a direct `@JsonType` annotation and the annotation processor.
+Manual R8 rules alone cannot reconstruct Record component order because Android does not provide the Java Record reflection APIs.
+This also applies to a Record whose complete representation is a `JsonValue` String: the generated companion identifies the propagated component accessor and calls an annotated one-String canonical constructor directly.
+Generated child codecs act on one level exactly as they do on the JVM; use a complete value codec for deeper nested behavior.

 ## Static Generated Serializers